 - Decreases fatigue

-Another way to recover is using a cold therapy machine or utilizing cryotherapy.
+Another way to recover is to use a cold therapy machine or cryotherapy.
 The science and benefits behind cold therapy are similar to compression therapy.
-Cryotherapy aids in muscle soreness and decreases swelling.
+In a nutshell, cryotherapy aids in muscle soreness and decreases swelling.

-Cold therapy restricts blood vessels, which decreases blood flow, which decreases muscle spasms, inflammation, soreness, and cramps.
+Cold therapy restricts blood vessels, which decreases blood flow and thereby decreases muscle spasms, inflammation, soreness, and cramps.

-While cold therapy provides great recovery benefits for athletes, there are also drawbacks.
-For example, ice baths are only an option at home or in a hotel if traveling.
-While in a stadium setting, it’s easy to locate ice to apply an ice pack to an injured area, but for athletes on the road or at a gym, ice isn’t always convenient.
+While cold therapy provides great recovery benefits for athletes, it also has its drawbacks.
+For example, ice baths are only an option at home or in a hotel.
+While in a stadium setting, it’s easy to locate ice to apply an ice pack to an injured area.
+But for athletes on the road or at a gym, ice isn’t always convenient.

 This is why gel packs are a great solution to cryotherapy.
-This doesn’t require water or ice, which is messy, and allows for cold therapy from anywhere.
+They don’t require water or ice, which is messy, and they allow athletes to use cold therapy from practically anywhere.

 But of course, cold compression therapy isn’t the only way athletes can recover between workouts.
-Hydration is a main tool used to help athletes to recover.
-Dehydration causes muscles to not repair themselves.
+Hydration is a main tool used to help athletes to recover, since dehydration causes muscles to not repair themselves.
 Aim for 16 to 24 ounces of fluid per pound during a training session, according to The American College of Sports Medicine.

-Foods also play a role in athletic recovery, eating healthy foods can keep athletes from being deprived of nutrients.
+Foods also play a role in athletic recovery.
+Eating healthy foods allows athletes to get the nutrients they need.
 In addition, minimize processed foods as well as alcohol and tobacco usage.

 Leg Compression Therapy

 Even with hydration and eating a well balanced diet, lactic acid buildup is common after an intense workout.
-Leg pain and tingling caused by lactic acid and is caused by muscle fatigue.
+Leg pain and tingling is caused by lactic acid buildup and muscle fatigue.

 One way to combat the pain and discomfort associated with lactic acid buildup is to apply leg compression therapy.
 However, by participating in leg compression therapy for a half hour after a workout, many athletes can begin to feel a difference.

-There are several options when shopping for leg compression devices.
+When it comes to compression devices, athletes have so many options.
 There are compression socks, which are typically made for long-term wear.
-There are also full leg compression sleeves that provide coverage from the foot, all the way up the leg.
+You can also utilize full leg compression sleeves that provide coverage from the foot all the way up the leg.